bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

 It allows users to set general parameters of training, such as the learning rate, batch size, and number of epochs.
 Detailed descriptions of the arguments are provided in the following table.
-Furthermore, to set detailed parameters, such as model architectures and loss functions, users can directly modify the configuration file in the workspace, which is generated when setting the arguments in tab **Preferences** (i.e., :file:`default.py` or :file:`default.yaml`), prior to training as necessary.
-However, actually, according to our experience, we recommend that users increase the number of training images rather than changing such complex parameters to improve the inference accuracy.

 .. image:: ../_static/app_is_train.png